u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/deadline.rst

 Expiration date deadlines
 =========================

-On an Odoo *Sales* quotation, add an expiration date in the :guilabel:`Expiration` field located at the top of the quotation or sales order form.
+On an Thrive Bureau ERP *Sales* quotation, add an expiration date in the :guilabel:`Expiration` field located at the top of the quotation or sales order form.

 To add an expiration date to a quotation, navigate to :menuselection:`Sales app`, and select a